shamitajan/Console_based-Minesweeper/README.md

 ---

 ## Notes 📝
-- On Windows, replace `system("clear")` with `system("cls")` for proper console clearing. 🖥️
 - Ensure input coordinates are within bounds to avoid errors. ❗

 ---

 ## Future Enhancements 🚀
-- Add a graphical user interface (GUI). 🖼️
+- Add a graphical user interface (GUI) using SFML libraries. 🖼️
 - Implement advanced game mechanics like score tracking. 📈
 - Add functionality to save and load games. 💾

 ---

-## License 📜
-This project is open-source and distributed under the MIT License.

----

-## Acknowledgments 🙌
-Thank you for playing this implementation of Minesweeper!
-Feedback and contributions are always welcome. 💌
+🚀 Getting Started
+Prerequisites
+A C++ compiler (e.g., GCC, MSVC).
+A Windows or Linux environment.
+📧 Contact For feedback, suggestions, or collaboration, feel free to reach out:

+Email: jshamita075@gmail.com